Homestay Options in Sapa

 ETHOS Homestays

 ETHOS works directly with local families to provide visitors with genuine, family-run homestay experiences.
 These stays are rooted in community and culture, offering guests the chance to connect with hosts in meaningful ways.
+We only offer homestays in combination with a trek, motorbike loop or workshop.

 Rooms are very basic, with simple bedding and mosquito nets.
 Meals are home-cooked, often using locally grown ingredients, and the atmosphere is warm, welcoming and personal.
 Staying in an ETHOS homestay allows you to step into the rhythm of village life, creating opportunities for authentic cultural exchange.

 Red Dao houses are slightly more structured, with an open fire kitchen and a shared sleeping space prepared for visitors.
 Meals are cooked together using homegrown or foraged ingredients, and many families offer their well-known herbal bath; a relaxing ritual passed down through the women of the house.
+Read more here.

 Guesthouse-Style “Homestays”